""

 Directed Study

-Additional Credits (Outside of ALC)0-6
+Additional Credits (Outside of Asian Languages and Cultures)0-6

 The following is a list of recommended courses.
 Other courses may be chosen in consultation with your advisor.